 GoAbroad Foundation is happily processing tax deductible donations via PayPal, on our behalf.
-Thanks to quite a number of small (and not so small!) donations from former volunteers and well-wishers, our open air beauty school is secured until December 2021.
+Thanks to quite a number of small (and not so small!) donations from former volunteers and well-wishers, our open air skills training programs are ongoing.

-For now, the girls are masking up, asking TONNES of questions, and getting their hands into each other’s hair.
+For now, the girls are masking up, asking TONNES of questions, and getting their hands dirty!
 It’s absolutely wonderful to see them so engaged.

 Girls Get Skills combines practical skills with social skills and sexual reproductive education to ensure the girls have a full toolbox to build productive and meaningful lives.

-The main takeaways from our first social skills and sexual education workshops include:
+The main takeaways from our first and second social skills and sexual education workshops include:

-•Collaborate with friends who make positive decisions and take positive actions
+•Collaborate and surround yourself with friends who make positive decisions and take positive actions

 •Don’t pass up any opportunity, have a plan, set personal goals